rckeely/module-tidyverse/tidyverse.slides.md

+% Introduction to the Tidyverse
+% Nandan Rao

 ## What is the Tidyverse

 The tidyverse is a collection of libraries for R, created by the same people, with a unified vision.